 - Reduce stress and worries.

-Exercise for lawyers to meet their busy & tight schedules
+So, these Exercise for lawyers are to meet up on a tight schedule

 Most of this exercise can be done in the early hours of the morning or late in the evening, from the very comfort of your home.

 This exercise is designed to loosen and warm up your joints, in this case, your hips.
 It’s especially good for your glutes, which are your dominant hip extensors.

 This is a critical muscle that weakens with ageing, reducing hip mobility.
 The Bridge also works on your core and lower back.

 Step 1: Lie on your back with both legs bent, your heels almost directly under your knees.
 Push through your heels and lift up your butt off the floor.
 Tighten your abs and squeeze your glutes.
 Hold for five seconds.